YOU ARE AT:Network InfrastructureAST SpaceMobile to launch BlueBird 7 in February

 Indeed, the first block of BlueBirds featured massive 693-square-foot arrays, which AST described as “the largest commercial arrays ever deployed.”
 However, they don’t hold a candle to the newer satellites.
 BlueBird 6 and 7 stand at 2,400 square feet — approximately 3 times the size of the earlier version.
 “They have the capacity to process 10 GHz of spectrum and reuse it across 2400 Km of area,” he said.

 However, compared to Starlink whose parent company SpaceX has over 9,000 active satellites in orbit — with regulatory approval for 7,500 more — this is a much lighter load.
-But AST’s plan was never to compete with Starlink’s fleet size.
-In fact, it plans to send far fewer satellites — and that’s the reason why its satellites are extra-large.
+But AST’s plan is not to compete in fleet size.
+In fact, it plans to send far fewer satellites — and that’s the reason why its assets are made extra-large.
+The satellites can generate powerful beams and efficiently catch weak signals from smartphones down below.
+So even in small numbers, they can make up for the physical distance with the devices on Earth with their oversized antennas.

 AST promises data rates of up to 120 Mbps for voice, data, and streaming.
 However, given the tighter constellation size, this may be an issue as more users will be sharing each band leading to reduced throughput.